 Economic Market Analysis Division

-The Economic and Market Analysis Division (EMAD) oversees HUD's field office economists who advise program managers, provide them with local/regional economic and housing market data and analysis, and conduct market analysis reviews of FHA multifamily housing applications.
-The division also produces reports that include metropolitan comprehensive housing market studies, Market-at-a-Glance reports, and regional narratives and local housing market profiles for HUD's, U.S. Housing Market Condition webpage.
+The Economic and Market Analysis Division (EMAD) oversees HUD's field office economists who give the Department the capacity to have current, accurate, unbiased data and intelligence on local economic and housing market housing conditions/trends throughout the nation; this includes completing demand/supply market analyses reviews for multifamily housing applications submitted for FHA mortgage insurance.
+The division also produces reports that include metropolitan comprehensive housing market studies, Market-at-a-Glance reports, and regional narratives and local housing market profiles for HUD's U.S. Housing Market Conditions webpage.

 Pamela R. Sharpe, Director